Update—13 April 2017

 Initial submissions closed on 7 March 2017.
 Eight submissions were received, five of which are on the public record and can be accessed from the ‘Other submissions received’ tab in the right hand side index.

 Some respondents highlighted the relationship of this issue with the 700 MHz unsold lots allocation process and requested further consultation following that process.
 With that in mind, the ACMA temporarily deferred consideration of this issue until completion of the auction.
-Results of the auction process were made public on the 12 April 2017 and the ACMA now invites any additional or supplementary submissions in light of the auction outcomes.
+Results of the auction process were made public on the 12 April 2017 and the ACMA invited additional or supplementary submissions in light of the auction outcomes.

 Need information or assistance?